apparena/impressum/modules/newsletter/readme.txt

 - nl_email_body		[html]

 2. DB connection:
-The database connection can be initialized via "global $db"
+- The database connection can be initialized via "global $db"
+- The DB User needs rights to "CREATE" tables in the DB

 3. Email Content (nl_text):
 This html content element needs should contain these variables, to print a confirmation link.
 Without these variables a double opt in method is not possible.